thumbliner/thumbliner/epistemic-foundation.md

 ---

 ### The Argument Axiom
 When you choose to argue, you presuppose self-ownership and commit to a collaborative method of inquiry.
 You place your argument on the table for assessment, and treat others as capable of offering feedback.
-In doing so, you accept an ethic of non-contradiction: your reasoning is constrained by coherence, and your claims must agree with one another.[^3] Only under these conditions can ideas be judged as better or worse justified, and, where appropriate, as true or false.
-Argument thereby becomes a shared practice of learning.
+In doing so, you accept an ethic of non-contradiction: your reasoning is constrained by coherence, and your claims agree with one another.[^3] Only under these conditions can ideas be judged as better or worse justified, and, where appropriate, as true or false.
+Argument is a shared practice of learning.

 ---